-- Long-term ads like to your opt-in or free offer that is meant to build brand awareness and page likes.
-Longer terms ads are better managed by setting them up in Ads Manager but are not more complicated than a boosted post.
+- Long-term ads like to your opt-in or free offer that is meant to build brand awareness over time.
+Longer terms ads are better managed by setting them up in Ads Manager but are not necessarily more complicated than a boosted post.

 - A/B testing ads. (testing images, copy, audiences)